canadaduane/word2vec-domains/README.md

 # word2vec Domains

+Note: this API no longer exists, but the code will remain here for future reference.

 ## Generate Domain Name Ideas

 This is a sample use of the [word2vec Mashape API](http://mashape.com/canadaduane/word2vec).
 Given the URL of an existing business, Domains will generate competitive alternative ideas for a business and domain name.